apiato/documentation/docs/architecture-concepts/container.md

 Each Container has the option to include a `readme.md` file at its root, which serves to explain the Container's purpose and how to use it.

-To generate new readme files, you may use the `apiato:generate:readme` interactive command:
+To generate new readme files, you may use the `apiato:make:readme` interactive command:

 ```
-php artisan apiato:generate:readme
+php artisan apiato:make:readme
 ```